SujayTalanki/SujayTalanki.github.io/README.md

 ## [Netflix Stock Price Prediction](https://github.com/SujayTalanki/Netflix-Stock-Prediction)
 * Assembled an LSTM Neural Network to predict the closing price of Netflix stock using the last 60 days of time series data
-* LSTM Neural Network contained 3 LSTM layers of size 50 neurons, followed by 3 drouput layers (20%) and 1 dense layer
+* LSTM Neural Network contained 3 LSTM layers of 50 neurons each, followed by 3 drouput layers (20%) and 1 dense layer
-* Adjusting the batch size to 32 and training for 50 epochs resulted in the best performance (~ 4.5 RMSE)
+* Tuned the batch size to 32 and number of training epochs to 50 in order to acheive optimal performance (~ 4.5 RMSE)

   ![image](https://github.com/SujayTalanki/SujayTalanki.github.io/assets/91350869/cf51caeb-3c63-4c3d-a28d-3663401856e4)